Pablo González-Herrero

 Academic biography

-Dr. P. González Herrero carried out his PhD thesis at the University of Murcia (UMU) under the supervision of Profs.
-J. Vicente and M. T. Chicote (1994-1997) thanks to a PhD fellowship from the Spanish Ministry of Education.
-During this period, he performed two short stays at foreign institutions: the University of Wrzburg, Germany, under the supervision of Prof. H. Werner, and the University of California at Berkeley, under the supervision of R. G. Bergman.
-The most relevant results of his doctoral thesis include the synthesis of the first hydrogensulfido and trithiocarbonato gold complexes.
-Some of these results have reached inorganic chemistry textbooks used at universities.
+Pablo González Herrero completed his PhD at the University of Murcia (UMU) under the supervision of Profs.
+J. Vicente and M. T. Chicote (1994–1997), supported by a doctoral fellowship from the Spanish Ministry of Education.
+During this period, he carried out two short research stays abroad: at the University of Würzburg (Germany) under Prof. H. Werner, and at the University of California, Berkeley, under Prof. R. G. Bergman.
+The most notable results of his doctoral work include the synthesis of the first hydrogensulfido and trithiocarbonato gold complexes, some of which are now featured in widely used inorganic chemistry textbooks.

-In May 1998, he started a postdoctoral research stay at the University of Wrzburg, under the supervision of Prof. H. Werner, thanks to a Marie Curie Research Training grant from the European Commission under the Training and Mobility of Researchers Programme.
-He then stayed in Wrzburg for 10 additional months as a contracted researcher.
-During his postdoctoral stay, he got important results in the chemistry of ruthenium vinylidene, carbene and carbyne complexes.
+In May 1998, he began a postdoctoral stay at the University of Würzburg under Prof. H. Werner, funded by a Marie Curie Research Training Grant from the European Commission’s Training and Mobility of Researchers Programme.
+He subsequently remained in Würzburg for a further 10 months as a contracted researcher.
+During this time, he obtained significant results in the chemistry of ruthenium vinylidene, carbene, and carbyne complexes.

-Since his return to the UMU, he developed his research activity within Prof. Vicente's research group on the synthesis, structural characterization and study of the photophysical properties of gold, silver, copper, palladium and platinum coordination complexes, including heterometallic derivatives, and also on the chemistry of arylpalladium complexes.
-Until 2013, his research was done in collaboration with Prof. Vicente.
+After rejoining UMU, he developed his research within Prof. Vicente’s group, focusing on the synthesis, structural characterization, and photophysical studies of coordination complexes of gold, silver, copper, palladium, and platinum, including heterometallic derivatives, as well as on the chemistry of arylpalladium complexes.
+Up to 2013, his research was carried out in collaboration with Prof. Vicente.

-Since 2014, he focused on the photophysics and photochemistry of cyclometalated platinum complexes.
-This research has led to important achievements, including the synthesis and study of the luminescence and electrochemistry of the first series of strongly luminescent cyclometalated Pt(IV) complexes and the discovery of an unprecedented photoinduced C–H activation process in cyclometalated Pt(II) complexes.
-He has reached a high level of expertise in photoactive compounds and the interpretation of their excited-state properties through photophysical methods, electrochemistry and quantum-chemical calculations.
+Since 2014, his work has centered on the photophysics and photochemistry of cyclometalated platinum complexes.
+This research has yielded major advances, including the synthesis and comprehensive study of the first series of strongly luminescent cyclometalated Pt(IV) complexes, and the discovery of an unprecedented photoinduced C–H activation process in cyclometalated Pt(II) complexes.
+He has developed recognized expertise in photoactive compounds and in the interpretation of their excited-state properties, combining photophysical techniques, electrochemistry, and quantum-chemical calculations.